keithrbennett/keithrbennett.github.io/_posts/2018-04-08-clipboard-text-processing-with-ruby.md

 ---
-title: Clipboard Text Processing on the Mac with Ruby
+title: Clipboard Text Processing with Ruby
 date: 2018-04-08
 ---

-This article will explain how to enable Ruby script processing, really _any_ command line processing, on _any_ editor.
+This article will explain how to integrate text processing scripts in Ruby (or any other scripting language) with _any_ editor.
 First, some basics...

 ----